 The complier average causal effect (CACE) for an individual using skin care intervention for three or more days a week could be estimated for three trials providing adequate compliance and eczema outcome data (Chalmers 2020; Lowe 2018a; Yonezawa 2018).
-The pooled CACE for an individual using skin care intervention for three or more days a week from 1440 participants in these studies was on average more in favour of skin care intervention (RR 0.65, 95% CI 0.29 to 1.45; Analysis 1.17) in comparison to the pooled intention-to-treat effect for these same three studies (RR 0.93, 95% CI 0.77 to 1.12; Analysis 1.23).
-However the 95% CI for the CACE estimate is considerably wider than for the intention-to-treat effect and is consistent with the intentionto-treat effect of no difference.
-Therefore, we cannot infer any difference in treatment effects for a complier.
-Additional CACE estimates for alternative definitions of a complier are displayed in Table 5 and similarly do not reveal an impact of compliance on treatment effect.
+The pooled CACE for an individual using skin care intervention for three or more days a week from 1440 participants in these studies was on average more in favour of the skin care intervention (RR 0.65, 95% CI 0.29 to 1.45; Analysis 1.21) compared with the pooled intention-to-treat effect for these same three studies (RR 0.93, 95% CI 0.77 to 1.12; Analysis 1.27).
+However, the 95% CI for the CACE estimate was considerably wider than for the intention-to-treat effect and was consistent with the intention-to-treat effect of no difference, a decreased or an increased risk ratio, therefore we could not infer any difference in treatment effects for a complier.
+Additional CACE estimates for alternative definitions of a complier are displayed in Table 5, and similarly do not reveal an impact of compliance on treatment effect.

 Trial sequential analysis shows that a target sample size of 5534 would be necessary to demonstrate a minimum relative risk reduction of 30% (assuming a control rate of 15% versus skin care intervention 10.5%) with 90% power (Figure 2).
 However, based on the data accumulated to date and included within the primary eczema meta-analysis (3075 participants), the Z value falls on the boundary of the inner wedge and is well within the two-sided significance testing boundaries, indicating that a conclusion can be made: the intervention effect is not greater than 30%.
 A target sample size of 13,072 would be necessary to demonstrate a minimum relative risk reduction of 20% (assuming a control rate of 15% versus skin care intervention 12%) with 90% power (Figure 3).
-Currently, the meta-analysis is inconclusive for an effect size of 20 because it has not yet crossed the upper or lower boundary for statistical significance or non-superiority.
+The meta-analysis is currently inconclusive for an effect size of 20 because it has not yet crossed the upper or lower boundary for statistical significance or non-superiority.